Kyle Seager hits pair of three-run homers as Mariners hold off Diamondbacks

 But Kyle Seager, the elder statesman of the team at age 33, provided a reprieve from the late-inning drama for at least a night.

-In what might be his final season with the organization, Seager continues to provide reasons beyond his leadership on the field and in the clubhouse for the Mariners to exercise his club option for next season and tell him goodbye.
+In what might be his final season with the organization, Seager continues to provide reasons beyond his leadership for the Mariners to exercise his club option for next season instead of telling him goodbye.

 On Saturday, he belted a pair of three-run homers to power the Mariners to an 8-5 victory against the Diamondbacks.

-Seattle (74-62) has taken the first two games of the series and will go for a sweep on Sunday afternoon with right-hander Chris Flexen getting the start.
-Seattle didn’t make up an ground on the Red Sox (79-59), who beat Cleveland, 4-3.
+The Mariners (74-62) have taken the first two games of the series and will go for a sweep on Sunday afternoon with right-hander Chris Flexen getting the start.
+They didn’t make up any ground on the Red Sox (79-59), who beat Cleveland, 4-3.
 The Mariners moved into a tie with the A’s (74-62), who lost to the Blue Jays.

-After saying they would only play one-run games for the rest of the season, manager Scott Servais found a semi-comfortable win more enjoyable.
+After saying they would only play one-run games for the rest of the season, Mariners manager Scott Servais found a semi-comfortable win more enjoyable.

 “Yeah, it was,” he said with a laugh.
 “I will say in the eighth inning when they get two guys on and (Anthony Misiewicz) hasn’t been out there in 10 days, you never know.
 You’re always a little anxious.”